To review the Final EIR, click here.

 Two public design charrettes will be the forum for working with the community to systematically refine Vallejo’s vision and expectations for the corridor.
 Charrette 1 (June 24 to 27) will focus on clarifying the 2013 Corridor Design Plan’s vision, range of expected outcomes, and land use activities.
 Charrette 2 (July 22-25) will begin to identify the zoning standards and details necessary for realizing the expected outcomes.
 Also, the zoning standards will be explained and tested with the general public to make sure they are easy to use and understand.
 This information will result in a draft Specific Plan and form-based zoning code standards available in early 2015.

-Preparing the Specific Plan will involve:
+Preparing the Specific Plan

 Review of Background Data